SpaNb4/nodejs2024Q1-service/README.md

 npm ci
 ```

-## Running application
+## Running the application

-Production mode:

 ```
-npm start
+docker compose up
 ```

-Development mode:
+By default, the application will run on port 4000, in development mode, so it will automatically restart when you make changes to the code in the `src` directory.

+## Stopping the application

 ```
-npm run start:dev
+docker compose down
 ```

-By default, the application will run on port 4000.
-You can change it by changing the `PORT` variable in the `.env` file.
+## PgAdmin

+If you want to access the PgAdmin interface and manage the Postgres database, you can do so by visiting http://localhost:80 in your browser.
+You can log in using the email and password you provided in the `.env` file.

+## Environment variables

+Create a `.env` file in the root directory of the project and add the following environment variables:

+- BACKEND_PORT: The port on which the backend application will run.
+- POSTGRES_HOST: The hostname of the Postgres database.
+- POSTGRES_PORT: The port number of the Postgres database.
+- POSTGRES_USER: The username for accessing the Postgres database.
+- POSTGRES_PASSWORD: The password for accessing the Postgres database.
+- POSTGRES_DB: The name of the Postgres database.
+- PGADMIN_PORT: The port on which PgAdmin will run.
+- PGADMIN_DEFAULT_EMAIL: The default email address for PgAdmin.
+- PGADMIN_DEFAULT_PASSWORD: The default password for PgAdmin.
+- DATABASE_URL: The connection URL for the Prisma ORM.

 ## OpenAPI/Swagger